miohtama/opsec/source/incidences/facebook.rst

 *Date: 2011-04-11*

-Facebook status update functionality did not properly escape parameters.
+Facebook status update functionality did not properly escape HTML.

-It was possible to post HTML content which was not properly sanitized which further loaded JavaScript.
-The loaded JavaScript then took actions on the behalf of the user.
+It was possible to post HTML content which was not properly sanitized.
+The malicious HTML snippet could load and execute JavaScript code in the wall comment.
 This allowed the attacker to create a worm which propagated through Facebook walls.

-The root cause was is that PHP's built-in `parse_url()` function does not properly check for malformed URLs.
+The root cause is that PHP's built-in `parse_url()` function does not properly check for malformed URLs.
 The issue still exists in PHP today and is only addresses in the documentation.